WelbornGroup/ELECTRIC/_sources/tutorial.rst.txt

 Tinker input file
 ^^^^^^^^^^^^^^^^^
 Next, we must prepare an input file which tells Tinker settings for our calculation.
 This input file should be a modified version of the one which you used to run your initial simulation.
 Consider the input file, :code:`tinker.key` used to obtain this trajectory.
-The parameter file in the previous step is given on line 2.
+The parameter file in the previous step is given on :code:`line 1`.

 .. code-block:: text
     :linenos: